billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 zeros except for the status word(s) which set bit 11 and extend the flags from the neighbor status words.

+>Each missed_samples file is capped at 30000 entries.

 >It is possible to see which region of recorded data experienced these errors if you see blips on those bits.